 The best shopping malls in Buenos Aires

-Argentines seemingly love to shop, so there’s no shortage of malls and shopping centres across the city.
+Argentines love to shop, so there’s no shortage of malls and shopping centres across the city.
 Here are some of the most popular shopping malls in Buenos Aires – for all budgets and styles.

 Galerías Pacífico

 Located in El Centro (the downtown area), this shopping centre is in one of Buenos Aires’s most picturesque buildings.
 An exquisite fresco painted in 1945 covers the ceiling of this old, restored building and it’s worth a visit just for this.
-Aside from its beauty, it’s home to stores selling clothing, books, jewelry and much more.
+Aside from its beauty, it’s home to stores selling clothing, books, jewellery and much more.

 Corner Avenidas Córdoba and Florida